stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 );
 ```

 You might find this version easier to read.
-The technique is mentioned in the Styled Components documentation in the section on [writing CSS as JavaScript objects instead of strings](https://styled-components.com/docs/advanced#style-objects).
+The technique is in the Styled Components documentation in the section on [writing CSS as JavaScript objects](https://styled-components.com/docs/advanced#style-objects).
 Note that the `css` function is not required in the above example.
-It is being used here to trigger highlighting of the enclosed CSS when using the [vscode-styled-components extension](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components) in Visual Studio Code.
+I use it here to trigger highlighting of the enclosed CSS when using the [vscode-styled-components extension](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components).

 ## Helper libraries

-If you are writing styled components from scratch (rather than using some components library that is build using Styled Components) then I suggest that you also use either [Styled System](https://styled-system.com/theme-specification/) or [XStyled System](https://xstyled.dev/docs/theme-specification/).
-Both have the same basic benefits:
+If you are writing styled components from scratch then you can also use [Styled System](https://styled-system.com/theme-specification/) or [XStyled System](https://xstyled.dev/docs/theme-specification/).
+Both have the same benefits:

 - Simplifying the creation of Styled Components that expose style props.
 - Providing a succinct syntax for responsive styles.
 - Providing alternative ways to access theme values.

-The reason two libraries exist for this purpose rather than just one is summarised on [this page](https://xstyled.dev/docs/motivation/) on the XStyled System site.
+The XStyled System site explains on [this page](https://xstyled.dev/docs/motivation/) why two libraries exist for this rather than one.

-Both Styled System and XStyled System have TypeScript declarations in the [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repository
+Styled System and XStyled System have TypeScript declarations in the [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repository

-## Using helper libraries To add style properties
+## Using helper libraries to add style properties

 Sometimes you want a styled component to be configurable via props.
-For example, you might want to create a generalized `Box` flexbox component that supports props for various flexbox, background, and spacing CSS properties.
-You could of course do this manually:
+You might want to create a generalized flexbox-based `Box` component.
+It would support props for various flexbox, background, and spacing CSS properties.
+You could of course create this yourself:

 ```ts
 type Props = {